u-niversitystudent/5th-Sem-CN-Lab/README.md

 Institute: NIT Silchar

-C and C++ Programmes for Implementation of TCP Client Server Architecture by Subhojit Ghimire
+C and C++ Programmes for Implementation of TCP and UDP Client Server Architecture by Subhojit Ghimire